-In appellate matters, Pete has represented clients in both state and federal courts, including the United States Courts of Appeals for the Fifth, Sixth, Tenth, and Eleventh Circuits, as well as in state appellate courts in many states.
+Pete also has extensive appellate experience.
+He is a former appellate law clerk, and has obtained successful outcomes for clients in both state and federal courts, including the United States Courts of Appeal for the Fifth and Tenth Circuits, as well as in state appellate courts in California, Florida, Texas, Virginia, and elsewhere.

-Before law school, Pete was a newspaper reporter and editor, and a volunteer for VISTA (Volunteers in Service to America) at a literacy organization.
-He has been active in a number of civic and community organizations, as a youth sports coach, PTA officer, and charitable board member.
-He enjoys hiking and reading about history.
-He and his wife, Celeste, and their five children are all involved in activities at their Newtown, Connecticut, parish.
+Prior to law school, Pete was a newspaper reporter and editor, and a volunteer for VISTA (Volunteers in Service to America) at a literacy organization.
+He has been active in a number of civic and community organizations, as a charitable board member, and with many parish organizations at St. Rose of Lima in Newtown, Connecticut.